sisk-http/docs-v2/spec/Sisk.Core.Http.Hosting.HttpServerHostContextBuilder.UsePortableConfiguration(PortableConfigurationBuilder).md

 Enables the portable configuration for this application, which imports settings, parameters, and other information from a JSON settings file.

+> **Remarks:**
+>
+> This method overrides almost all of your <see cref="M:Sisk.Core.Http.HttpServer.CreateBuilder" /> configuration.
+To avoid this,
+            call this method at the beginning of your builder, as the first immediate method.

 # Parameters